alchrabas/pyslate/README.md

     }
 }
 ```
-Then in your Python file you can write:
+Then in your Python interpreter you can write:
 ```
 >>> pys.t("introduction", name="John", variant="m")
 Hello!
 His name is John.